 Our final lecture discusses the most important factor that influences one's career growth within their company: Performance.
 It also explains the importance of getting consistent feedback from company leadership.

-He has over 10 years of experience helping individuals secure career opportunities in a variety of fields.
+Rudy has over 15 years of experience helping individuals secure career opportunities in a variety of fields.
 He has worked as a Regional Recruiter in the New York City area, a Director of Career Services at two different colleges, and most recently in the not-for-profit sector directing a Back to Work program helping low-income residents secure employment.